 Mexican Street Corn White Chicken Chili is creamy, comforting, and always SO delicious!
-It’s full of zesty flavors and easy to make.
+It’s a no bean chili recipe full of zesty flavors and easy to make.
 Easily your new go-to!
-It’s a great alternative to traditional beef chili and makes a super satisfying lunch or dinner.
-White Chicken Chili also makes the best leftovers!

-There’s really nothing better than a warm chili on a cold day, when you’re not feeling well, or when you just need something easy and filling.
+There’s really nothing better than a big batch of warm homemade chili on a cold day, when you’re not feeling well, or when you just need something easy and filling.

 With a total cook time of about 20 minutes and only a few minutes of prep, you can have this chili on the table in under 30 minutes!